 The Basic Jewelry Photo Retouching Processes

-How to touch up a Ring: A Step by Step Photoshop Tutorial
+How to Touch up a Ring: A Step-by-Step Photoshop Tutorial

 Step 1.
 Clipping onto a white background

 The method of using a white background in images is popular in the e-commerce industry, with many online sellers attributing their success to it.
-A piece of jewelry placed onto a white background brings forward the subject and removes any distractions so the customer can focus on the product itself.
+A piece of jewelry placed on a white background brings forward the subject and removes any distractions so the customer can focus on the product itself.

 In this step, metals and stones will be clipped onto separate layers to achieve an endless white, non-distracting background.
 It is vital to mention that all elements of the jewelry need to have their own paths and layers as each element will need to be edited separately.
 The settings that apply to ‘metals’ layers cannot be applied to a ‘side-stone’ or a ‘main-stone’ layer.

 Notice how the ring comes to life as it stands out prominently against the white background.
 It shows how a white background photo commands the attention of the shoppers and allows them to see every detail of the ring better than the non-white background image.

 To get an accurate close clip of the ring and gemstones, we use the Pen Tool in Photoshop with a feather radius of 1 -1.5 pixels.

 For a detailed guide on how to use the Pen tool – click here.